zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/ignore-on-synchronize-matched-and-condition-expression.md

 The `IgnoreOnSynchronizeMatchedAndConditionExpression` is the inverse of `SynchronizeMatchedAndConditionExpression`.

  - The `SynchronizeMatchedAndConditionExpression` allows you to perform the bulk synchronize operation if the specified property value is not equal to the database value.
- - So by default, all columns are included in `IgnoreOnSynchronizeMatchedAndConditionExpression` but not the one you choose to ignore.
+ - So by default, all columns are included in `IgnoreOnSynchronizeMatchedAndConditionExpression` except the ones you choose to ignore.

-The following example updates all those records in which the `CreatedDate` property is equal to database value and ignore the specified properties in `IgnoreOnUpdateMatchedAndConditionExpression` if their value is equal to the database or not.
+The following example updates all those records in which the `CreatedDate` property is equal to database value and ignores the specified properties in `IgnoreOnSynchronizeMatchedAndConditionExpression`, whether their value is equal to the database or not.

 ```csharp
 using (var context = new EntityContext())